Dynamic Gossip: Appendix

-\item Lemma~\ref{lem:Case-2.2.3.2} handles the remaining and more complex case where, for any node $y$, if $\iodegr(y) = 1$, then: $\outdeg(y)=1$ and the successor $x$ of $y$ is a terminal; as above on the right.
-Provided that $x$ is terminal, since $G$ is not a bush, neither it will be $G-y-yx$; similarly we conclude that $G-y-yx$ is not a double bush.
-So we can apply the inductive hypothesis to obtain some sequence $\sigma$ successful on $G-y-yx$.
-But the problem is to modify $\sigma$ into a solution for $G$. \end{itemize} \end{proof} We introduce some more terminology, to be used in Lemma \ref{lem:Case-2.2.3.2}.
+We introduce some more terminology, to be used in Lemma \ref{lem:Case-2.2.3.2}.
 A {\em source} is a node with $\outdeg(s) \geq 2$.
 An {\em initial source} is a source that is a minimal node.
 A \emph{$t$-ghost} (or \emph{ghost}) is a node $x$ with $\indeg(x) = 0$, $\outdeg(x) = 1$, and $Nxt$ for some terminal node $t$.
 We introduce some notation for a path $x_1,\dots,x_n$ as $[x_1,x_n]$; and where $x \in [x_1,x_n]$ means $x \in \{x_1,\dots,x_n\}$.
-If we want to exclude the first node in the path we write $(x_1,x_n]$, and similarly for $[x_1,x_n)$ and (unless this causes ambiguity) $(x_1,x_n)$.
+If we want to exclude the first node in the path we write $(x_1,x_n]$, and similarly for $[x_1,x_n)$ and for $(x_1,x_n)$ (unless the latter causes ambiguity with a pair in a relation).
 A {\em lonely path} is a path $[x_1,x_n]$ such that for all $y \in (x_1,x_n)$, the in-degree and out-degree of $y$ is 1.
 In other words, in a lonely path there is no branching in or branching out, except maybe at the first or at the last node.